wp-plugins/3dady-real-time-web-stats/readme.txt

 4. Go to the 3dady Stats menu,  Get the key and Position in the browser from 3dady Stats http://www.3dady.com/getcounter
 5. Check the box to enable Sidebar widget.

+or

+1. Go to your WordPress dashboard and click on 'Plugins' then the 'Add New' menu item.
+2. On the install plugin screen search for the 3dady plugin and then click on the 'search plugins' button to initiate the search
+3. The search results are then shown 3dady real-time web stats.
+Clicking on 'install now' will automatically Activate Plugin
+4. Go to the 3dady Stats menu,  Get the key and Position in the browser from 3dady Stats
+5. Check the box to enable Sidebar widget.

 == Frequently Asked Questions ==

 = Where can I signup for 3dady stats? =